xivchoochoo/xivchoochoo.github.io/README.md

 In-game hunting linkshells (LS) and cross-world linkshells (CWLS) are a must for people to be informed of your train!

-Ariyala's [HuntTracker](http://ffxiv.ariyala.com/HuntTracker/) allows you to check if a hunt is open, and to mark them as dead once your train kills them!
+[Horus Hunt Tracker](https://horus-hunts.net/) allows you to check if a hunt is open, and to mark them as dead once your train kills them!

 Maps on the tracker are in the same order as this tracker to help with marking!

-Alternatively, you can use [Horus](https://horus-hunts.net/) for that as well.
+Alternatively, you can use Ariyala's [HuntTracker](http://ffxiv.ariyala.com/HuntTracker/) for that as well.

 The [Centurio Hunts](https://discord.gg/dZTgnpv) discord allows you to announce your train to a whole lot of people from your datacenter, and to join currently ongoing ones!